Mitigram/Minigram-Presentation/PITCHME.md

 ---

 @snap[north]
-#### Virtual DOM (React, VUE)
+#### Virtual DOM (React, Vue)
 @snapend

 @snap[midpoint span-80 text-06]
 @ul
 - Every component creates a new virtual DOM tree every time it gets rerendered.
 - React compares the new virtual DOM tree with the old one and then applies a series of transformations to the browser DOM to match the new virtual DOM tree.
-- We can use any programming language to implement the component’s render function, so we don’t need to compile anything. - React developers mainly uses JSX, but we can use plain JavaScript as well.
+- We can use any programming language to implement the component’s render function, so we don’t need to compile anything.
+- React developers mainly uses JSX, but we can use plain JavaScript as well.
 - We get a value as a result of rendering component.
 It can be used for testing, debugging, etc..
 @ulend